awsdocs/amazon-ec2-user-guide/doc_source/using-eni.md

 ### Adding or Editing Tags<a name="eni_add_edit_tags"></a>

 Tags are metadata that you can add to a network interface\.
 Tags are private and are only visible to your account\.
 Each tag consists of a key and an optional value\.
-For more information about tags, see [Tagging Your Amazon EC2 Resources](Using_Tags.md)\.
+For more information about tags, see [Tagging your Amazon EC2 resources](Using_Tags.md)\.

 **To add or edit tags for a network interface using the console**